oauth-wg/oauth-selective-disclosure-jwt/main.md

 from the identification of the issuer and the schema used for the SD-JWT.
 Blinding claim names might not provide additional privacy if this is the case.

+Furthermore, re-using the same value to blind a claim name may limit the privacy benefits.

 ## Unlinkability

 Colluding issuer/verifier or verifier/verifier pairs could link issuance/presentation or two presentation sessions